mother-of-all-self-hosting/mash-playbook/docs/services/anonaddy.md

 # hostname should be unique and not part of main anonaddy domain
 anonaddy_rspamd_hostname: anonaddy-rspamd.example.com

-# Get the path from install-anonaddy-dkim
+# Get the key from generate-anonaddy-dkim
-anonaddy_dkim_signing_key_path: '/data/dkim/anonaddy.example.com.private'
+anonaddy_dkim_signing_key: |
+  -----BEGIN PRIVATE KEY-----
+  ...
+  -----END PRIVATE KEY-----

 ########################################################################
 #                                                                      #